How to Learn Hiragana and Katakana Fast: the Complete Guide to Two Key Japanese Writing Systems

-Chokochoko Library offers free downloads of short Japanese stories with furigana (hiragana that appears over unfamiliar kanji characters), spaces and translations.
+Chokochoko Library offers free downloads of short Japanese stories with furigana, which is hiragana that appears over unfamiliar kanji characters, spaces and translations.
 This is extremely helpful if you’re just introducing yourself to Japanese script.

-To recap, furigana is hiragana that’s displayed over kanji characters.
+To recap, furigana is hiragana that is displayed over kanji characters.
 This is especially useful for anyone who wants to learn hiragana or kanji.
 A furigana plug-in on your web browser will allow you to browse Japanese websites and hover over words that you don’t know.
 When you hover over an unfamiliar word, a hiragana and an English translation will appear.
-Furigana Inserter is one such plug-in for Firefox.
+Furigana Inserter is one such plug-in for Firefox and Google Chrome.

-If you use an internet browser that doesn’t support a furigana plug-in, then you can use a “furigana generator”.
-Furigana generators are websites that will take a webpage and insert furigana over any kanji.
-Hiragana Megane is a furigana generator.
+If you use an internet browser that doesn’t support a furigana plug-in, then you can use a furigana generator.
+Furigana generators are websites that will take a web page and insert furigana over any kanji.
+Hiragana Megane is a great furigana generator.

 If you have some time on your hands, then why not have a one-on-one session with yourself and kana?
 Whether you’re a person who needs visuals and sounds to remember characters, or if you can make do with simple flashcards, there are numerous resources available online that will help you study with ease.

-Real Kana is a flashcard stimulator that you can use on your desktop (or iOS phone).
-It lets you choose the hiragana or katakana characters that you’d like to study, and even allows its users to select the font in which the Japanese characters will appear.
+Real Kana is a flashcard maker that you can use on your desktop (or on iOS mobile). you choose the hiragana or katakana characters that you’d like to study, and even allows its users to select the font in which the Japanese characters will appear.
 Similarly, Genki Self Study has simple Japanese learning resources directed at those who are trying to learn Japanese script.
 You can quiz yourself on hiragana and katakana by using flashcards, games or a listening quiz.